WilliamZ8996/about-me/README.md

 williamz8996@hstat.org

 I am born in 2005 in Brooklyn.
 I had been growing up in Brooklyn for most of my life.
 My favorite subject in school is science and it always had been.
-I am interested in learning about the things around especially the science behind them.
+I am interested in learning about the things around me especially the science behind them.
 My hobbies are playing chess, listening to music, taking a walk, and watching TV.
 These things really help me calm down and make me feel relaxed.

 My School Schedule: